Hidden symmetry group for particle orbits (timelike geodesics) in Schwarzschild spacetime

 has components

 after subtraction of $-\T\X_{(N)}$.

-The physical meaning of these generators \eqref{XtilPhi}, \eqref{XtilT}, \eqref{XtilTau} will emerge from how they act on the conserved quantities, as explained in the next section.
-The associated groups of symmetry transformations from Proposition~\ref{prop:symm.group} will be derived in section~\ref{sec:transformations}.
+The physical meaning of these generators \eqref{XtilPhi}, \eqref{XtilT}, \eqref{XtilTau} will emerge from how they act on the conserved quantities, as shown in the next section.
+The associated groups of symmetry transformations given by Proposition~\ref{prop:symm.group} will be derived in section~\ref{sec:transformations}.